Fact Check: Is There A Tax On Keeping Pets In Punjab?

-Yesterday, October 25, social media was flooded with a news that claimed that the Punjab government has levied taxes on keeping pets at home.
+Yesterday, October 25, social media was flooded with news that claimed the Punjab government has levied taxes on keeping pets at home.

-For those who own a buffalo, camel, bull, horse, cow and elephant, etc, the ‘Pet Tax’ would be Rs 500 per year; while Rs 250 tax would be levied on those who keep dog, cat, pig, sheep, deer, etc as pets.
+For those who own a buffalo, camel, bull, horse, cow and elephant, etc, the ‘Pet Tax’ would be Rs 500 per year; while Rs 250 tax would be levied on those who keep dogs, cats, pigs, sheep, deer, etc as pets.

 Many mainstream media houses cited a ‘notification’ (but did not provide a link to it) issued by the Department of Local Administration, Punjab government.

 Platforms such as The Times of India, India Today, The Indian Express, India Times, etc also covered the story, calling it a ‘bizarre’ tax.

 The Logical Indian tried to locate the official government circular of the pet tax notification but could not find any.
 We then contacted the Department of Local Administration who first seemed unaware of the story, then gave us the number of another local body.
 However, our calls were unanswered.

 Most of the publications that reported on the new tax to be imposed, updated their articles after Punjab’s Department of Local Administration today denied that there was any proposal to levy a pet tax in the state.